Join 11,000+ other food lovers enjoying weekly recipes.

 History of the Korean Salad (Morkovcha)

-The history of this Korean Salad salad is twisted, but some say that Korean immigrants that immigrated to the former Soviet Union were just trying to recreate Kimchi with whatever ingredients that they now had and this was how Morkovcha or Spicy Korean Carrots came to be.
+The history of this Korean Salad salad is twisted, but some say that ethnic Korean immigrants who immigrated to the former Soviet Union were trying to recreate Kimchi with whatever ingredients they now had, and this was how Morkovcha, or Spicy Korean Carrots, came to be.

 Morkovcha is a play on the Russian word for carrots – which is morkovka.